 static files under the web root folder (wwwroot

 , by default).
-Without this method Kestrel would returnindex.html
+Without this method, Kestrel would returnindex.html

-in response on all requests for static content.UseSpaStaticFiles
+in response to all static content requestsUseSpaStaticFiles

 For simplicity, let’s host SPA from wwwroot

-and leveraging UseSpa
+and leverage UseSpa

 and UseStaticFiles

-methods to setup caching and inject environment variables into an already built front-end bundle.
+methods to set up caching and inject environment variables into an already built front-end bundle.

 2.1.
 Caching